netdata/netdata/collectors/ebpf.plugin/README.md

 -  `static`:  This option is preferred for high loaded or dedicated servers.
 It will use more memory, but it needs less interation with the kernels.
 This is the default option.
--  `dynamic`:  When the plugin runs with this option, it will allocate memory for a specific PID when the PID is used, but it needs to use a minimum necessary for these future PIDs.
-Because it will allocate during runtime, it will need more iteration with the kernel.
+-  `dynamic`:  When the plugin runs with this option, it will allocate memory for a specific PID only when the PID is used, but it still needs to use a minimum necessary space for every possible PID.
+As far as it allocates memory in runtime, it frequently interacts with the kernel.
 This is the preferred method when the host has a small amount of memory.

 The following table demonstrates a comparison between memory usage for each method on a 64 bit computer running a Linux distribution that allows the maximum of `32768` PIDs (Value obtained from `/proc/sys/kernel/pid_max`).